 In 1984 the GPZ was all of these – there simply will never be another motorcycle like it.

-The aim of this site is to be the ultimate online reference point for owning & maintaining a GPz900R.
+The aim of this site is to be a useful reference point for owning & maintaining a GPz900R.

 From here you will find links to other online resources, general information, maintenance, parts, technical & service information with real experiences and input from real owners.
 The good, the bad and the ugly.
 Please feel free to contribute to the knowledge-base on this iconic motorcycle as we cruise towards her 50th anniversary in 2034.